smithy-security/docs/docs/reference/components/semgrep.md

 ### SaaS

 1. In the Smithy UI, open the page to create a new workflow.
-2. Find the CDXGEN in the Producers dropdown.
+2. Find Semgrep in the Producers dropdown.
 3. Configure the parameters in the form on the right

 ## Options

-You can configure this component with the following options:
+You can configure this component with the following options.
+The values are optional:

 | Option Name                   | Description                                                                            | Default     | Type        |
 |-------------------------------|----------------------------------------------------------------------------------------|-------------|-------------|